 I had that combination of treatments and it worked.
 My depression lifted and I have been doing well but, recently, a few bad things happened and situational depression hit me.

-It was a real shock to see how fast the negative thoughts returned and how strongly the illness tried to make a come-back the instant my defences went down!
+It was a real shock to see how fast the negative thoughts returned and how strongly the illness tried to make a come-back the instant my defenses went down!

 I had been on antidepressants for about a year when my kids and I decided to pool our resources and rent a nice house.
 In all the upheaval of moving I let my prescription run out and went off my medication.